mleimeister/kaggle-plankton/README.md

 # kaggle-plankton
 This repository contains model training for the [Kaggle National Datascience Bowl](http://www.kaggle.com/c/datasciencebowl/) on plankton image classification.
 The task is to classify underwater microscopic images into one of 121 different plankton classes.
 Some examples can be seen in the picture below.
-The submission uses deep convolutional neural networks trained similar to [1] trained with the [Caffe](http://caffe.berkeleyvision.org/) framework.
+The submission uses deep convolutional neural networks similar to [1] trained with the [Caffe](http://caffe.berkeleyvision.org/) framework.

 ![alt text](https://kaggle2.blob.core.windows.net/competitions/kaggle/3978/media/plankton%20schmorgasborg.jpg "Source: https://www.kaggle.com/c/datasciencebowl/data")

 Model training
 --------------

-The model traning was done by alternating steps of data augmentation and fine-tuning of expanded models from previous ones.
+The model training was done by alternating steps of data augmentation and fine-tuning of expanded models from previous ones.
 The final submission used an 11 layer network that is adapted from [1] and looks like this:

 | Layer |   Type            		|
 |:-----:|:-------------------------:|